 - High blood sugar, diabetes or worsening of diabetes, and increased bleeding in people with hemophilia have been reported in patients taking protease inhibitor medicines, including PREZISTA®

-- Changes in body fat have been seen in some patients taking HIV medicines, including PREZISTA®.
-The cause and long-term health effects of these conditions are not known at this time
+- Changes in body fat can happen to people who take HIV medicines.
+The exact cause and long-term health effects of these conditions are not known.

-Please refer to the ritonavir (Norvir®) Product Information (PI and PPI) for additional information on precautionary measures.
+Please refer to the NORVIR® (ritonavir) Product Information Leaflet for additional information on precautionary measures.